ELIXIREstonia/elixirestonia.github.io/content/training/upcoming.md

 We are willing to train researchers on the following topics:

-* Data management
-* Python programming for biologists
+* Python programming for beginners
-* RStudio basics
+* RStudio for beginners
 * R Bioconductor
 * RStudio visualisations
 * Linux command line